chef-partners/omnibus-marketplace/README.md

 See the [marketplace.rb](#configuration) configuration for a list of user configurable attributes.

-### Update
+### Upgrade
-`chef-marketplace-ctl update` will update the installed Chef server packages
+`chef-marketplace-ctl upgrade` will upgrade the installed Chef server packages

 #### Options
 `-y, --yes` Agree to upgrade Chef Server, Marketplace, Reporting and Manage